BioTesseract/kmeRs/README.md

 # kmeRs: K-Mers Similarity Score Matrix

-Comprehensive tool to calculate and heatmap similarity score matrix for nucleic and amino acid k-mers.
+Calculate and heatmap similarity score matrix for nucleic and amino acid k-mers.
 Similarity score is evaluated by PAM and/or BLOSUM substitution matrix.
 The 30, 40, 70, 120, 250 and 62, 45, 50, 62, 80, 100 matrix versions are available for PAM and BLOSUM, respectively.
 Alignment is evaluated by Needleman-Wunsch and/or Smith-Waterman.

 [1.
 Installation](#1-installation)